 We have extended an unsecured line of credit to Investment.
 The loan is structured as an arms-length transaction and the terms are based on what Investment can access from external lenders.
 Borrowings can be used by Investment for general corporate purposes.
-The borrowing capacity under this facility was \$30 million at December 31, 2022 and 2021.
-The interest rate on borrowings was LIBOR plus 1.90% at December 31, 2022 and 2021.
-Outstanding borrowings under this facility at December 31, 2022 and \$15 million, respectively.
+The borrowing capacity under this facility was \$30 million at December 31, 2024 and 2023.
+Outstanding borrowings under this facility at December 31, 2024 and 2023 were \$0.
 The credit facility is extended automatically on January 1 for successive one-year periods unless Loan Fund provides Investment 30 days notice that it will not extend.